Best Resources for Raising a Bilingual Child in the East Bay - 510 Families

 • For just a taste of a second language, read some early picture books together or join a music class in Spanish or Mandarin.

 • Did you know that you can switch the language on lots of cartoons?
-(We know a family in which English-speaking parents changed their kids’ cartoons on Netflix to Mandarin.)
+(We see a family in which English-speaking parents changed their kids’ cartoons on Netflix to Spanish.)

 • To go a giant step deeper with a new language, immerse yourself by finding a caregiver or preschool in a second language.
 EBI starts its Primary Years Programme (PYP) as early as age 3 and, as mentioned above, hosts Spanish storytime for preschoolers.
 In pre-kinder, EBI educators communicate exclusively in Spanish with body language, drawings, and facial expressions to support non-native speakers.
 Learn more about the EBI pre-kinder program >